rinha2-back-end-rust

 Rust/Actix-web 4 implementation for the Rinha de Backend 2024/Q1 challenge.
-Manages a fictional bank API with transaction processing and balance statements under strict resource constraints (1.5 CPU, 550MB RAM total across all containers).
+It manages a fictional bank API with transaction processing and balance statements under strict resource constraints (1.5 CPU, 550MB RAM total across the challenge containers).

 Wiki Pages